isc-projects/bind9/doc/notes/notes-current.rst

   of sending a proper response back.
 Rollback setting the IP_DONTFRAG on the UDP sockets that we enabled during the DNS Flag Day 2020 to fix this issue.
   [GL #2487]

+- An invalid direction field (not one of 'N'/'S' or 'E'/'W') in a LOC record triggered an INSIST failure.
+[GL #2499]